 Those interested in submitting technical contributions related to the proposed topics are invited to send an abstract prior to the deadline of December 10, 2017.

 Abstracts, in English and in pdf format, should be submitted to Prof. Giuseppe Mortara, email email@example.com, typed on a single sheet of A4 paper; they must include (i) title, (ii) name of the Author(s), (iii) full address of the corresponding Author including email address.
 The decision of the Scientific Committee will be communicated to Authors before the end of 2017.
 Complete papers should not exceed 8 pages including figures and references.
-All papers will be peer-reviewed before final approval for publication in a Springer journal indexed by Scopus.
-Moreover, the International Journal of Solids and Structures (IJSS) will publish a special issue containing full-length papers selected by the Scientific Committee from all the manuscripts accepted for presentation to the Symposium.
+All papers will be peer-reviewed before final approval for publication in a Springer series indexed by Scopus.
+Moreover, the International Journal of Solids and Structures (IJSS) and Meccanica will publish special issues containing full-length papers selected by the Scientific Committee from all the manuscripts accepted for presentation to the Symposium.
 The invited extended papers will undergo the standard peer review process after regular submission on the journal website.
-All the papers will be published with the assumption that at least one of the paper authors will register to the conference.
+All the papers will be published with the assumption that at least one of the authors will register to the conference.
 English will be the official Symposium language.

 Pasquale Giovine, Giuseppe Mortara (University of Reggio Calabria, Italy)